From Running on Empty to Rooted and Resilient: A Nervous System Guide

 2. What might have nudged me here?
 Was there a specific trigger or thought?

 3. What small glimmer is available right now?
-One thing that feels a little safer, a little softer.
+One thing that feels a little softer.

-4. What is one small step I can take to move a half-step toward feeling steady?
+4. What is one small step I can take toward steadiness?

-You do not have to fix everything at once.
-You are simply learning to be in relationship with yourself with kindness and curiosity.
+You don’t have to fix everything at once.
+You’re learning to be in relationship with yourself with kindness and curiosity.

 A Gentle Invitation

-If you would like to keep these check-ins handy, you are welcome to download the The Way Back Home to Yourself.
-It is a simple way to practice these shifts at your own pace.
+If it would feel supportive to keep these check-ins nearby, you can download The Way Back Home to Yourself.
+It’s a simple way to practice these shifts at your own pace.

 Sometimes, the journey back to a steady state feels difficult to navigate alone.
-It can be helpful to have a space where your nervous system feels truly seen and held without any pressure to perform.
+It can help to have a space where your nervous system feels seen and held without pressure to perform.

-If you find yourself wanting a steady, compassionate presence to walk alongside you as you develop your own sense of inner safety, I am here.
-You are warmly welcome to learn more about the Reset and Renew Path whenever you feel ready.
-We can move at a pace that feels safe for you.
-You do not have to do this alone.
+If it would feel supportive to have a steady, compassionate presence beside you as you develop your own steadiness, I’m here.
+You’re welcome to learn more about the Reset and Renew Path when it feels right.
+We can move at a pace that works for your system.
+You don’t have to do this alone.

 Discovery Call